TeroKeso/mkdocs-material-q-hamk/docs/learn/Documentation.md

 ls $the_path
 ```

-1. \n to go to next line at the end of the printed content
+1. \n to go to next line and print the content after \n (in this example, "enter the path to directory" will be printed in the next line)

 #### yaml annotate ✓
 ```yaml linenums="1" hl_lines="4"